-Option for a marquee in the gardens takes the capacity to 400.
+The option for a marquee in the gardens takes the capacity to 400.

 An outdoor ceremony is an option.
 Yes, please!

-Food and drink choices, Fosters Events are their only supplier.
+For food and drink choices, Fosters Events are their only supplier.
 The meal they provided me with was the nicest meal I had that year at a wedding.
 They are very good.
 Evening food choices include stone-baked pizza, posh kebabs, baps with a choice of fillings such as roast field mushroom with garlic, sage & Westcombe Cheddar.
 Oh yes.